 When you’re depressed, you experience lingering sadness that usually intensifies over time.
 Anger tends to dissipate more quickly.
 It might stick around for a little while, but anger falls away once you’ve had a chance to calm down, process the situation and take action.

-Clenching and grinding.
+3. Clenching and Grinding

 Depression tends to make you feel sad and removed from your environment.
 But anger often causes intense feelings of resentment.
 You might resent your boss because you didn’t get promoted when you know you deserved it.
-When you stop and think about why you’re feeling that way, you usually identify the source of the resentment and realize that you’re plain angry.
+When you stop and think about why you’re feeling that way, you usually identify the source of the resentment and realize that you’re angry.

 Remember to make healthy living a part of every day!